val314159/christophergs.github.io/_posts/2017-01-28-python-smtp.md

 tags : [Python, Python Standard Library, web development]
 ---

-# Sending Emails with Python: smptlib and smtpd

 ### Introduction

 This is a basic guide for an area where I wasn't able to find any particularly great tutorials,